 The hours can be a little restrictive as they mostly have lessons early afternoon.
 (This is when it is the afternoon in Shanghai.)
-But if you are working part-time or get a free afternoon then it is something you could consider.
+But if you are part time or get a free afternoon then it is something you could consider.

 There are many companies around the UK that offer study camps for students who want to improve their English.
 Therefore if you have a spare room in your house this could be the side hustle for you.

 Being a host family requires you to have a young person, whose first language is not English, stay with you for a period of time.
 You will get paid for this and I have seen hosting jobs pay between £100-£150 per week per student.
 You normally have to provide meals and packed lunches and some entertainment at weekends.
 It may be more suitable if you have similarly aged children already so you can just slot them into your family for a bit.

 Naturally you will have to complete an application process and the necessary checks, which makes this a home from home for teachers.
 The added bonus is that you and your family might learn a bit of a new language and make some friends from other countries.
 It’s not all one sided.